How to Dehydrate Garlic in a Dehydrator

 You can prepare roasted garlic in the oven or even in a garlic roaster.
 Remember, though, roasting is a different process than dehydration; it’s all about that intense heat and transformation of flavors.

 While these variants might not lend themselves to the dehydration process directly, they do open up fascinating possibilities of flavor combinations when used alongside your homemade dehydrated garlic.
+And if you like experimenting with flavors, you can also dehydrate citrus for bright, tangy slices that pair beautifully with garlic in marinades and garnishes.

 Storage and Shelf Life of Dehydrated Garlic